This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Once you start getting some traffic, here are the monetizing options I would look into.

 1. Set up Google Adsense

 Once you are approved for the Adsense program, you can start placing ads on your blog.
 And gain an income every time someone clicks on those ads.

 It is recommended that you wait until you’ve had your blog for 6 months before you apply.

-  Again, as I mentioned before, even if you get accepted super early, unless you actually have traffic on your blog, you will barely be making anything.
+Again, as I mentioned before, you might get accepted super early.
+But unless you actually have traffic on your blog, you will barely be making anything.